 The Simple Year’s third writer was Kim who documented her attempts to improve her life by making other lives better.
-She calls it conscious kindness and is finding out it being kind complicates or simplifies.
+She calls it conscious kindness and explored if being kind complicates or simplifies.
 Start Here to read about Kim’s project.

-The Simple Year is now looking for another writer with a Simple Living project.
+The Simple Year will be looking for another writer with a Simple Living project next year.
 Sound Interesting?
 Think you might be interested in taking over a blog with an existing readership?
-Click here for details.